Earn Merit Badges through the Scouting Heritage Museum - Are you interested in the Scouting Heritage Merit Badge or the Collections Merit Badge?

 - Any one of the volunteer staff can help you with a portion of either merit badge.
 Simply coming to the museum covers a requirement.

-Trade-O-Ree The Scout Heritage Museum invites you to the 45th Annual Trade-O-Ree, Saturday, November 2, 2024 from 9:00 a.m. until 3:00 p.m. at the Milwaukee Scout Service Center, 330 South 84th Street, Milwaukee.
+Trade-O-Ree The Scout Heritage Museum invites you to the 48th Annual Trade-O-Ree, Saturday, November 7, 2026 from 9:00 a.m. until 3:00 p.m. at the Milwaukee Scout Service Center, 330 South 84th Street, Milwaukee.
 This event makes a great field trip for packs and troops.
 See thousands of Scout memorabilia, artifacts and collector items.
 Admission is FREE!
-The official 40th Anniversary Scout Heritage Museum Trade-O-Ree patch Northwoods Camps Commemorative Patches Sets of the final LeFeber Northwoods Camps and Robert S. Lyle Scout Reservation patches are available at the Kenosha and Milwaukee Scout Service Centers.
+Northwoods Camps Commemorative Patches Sets of the final LeFeber Northwoods Camps and Robert S. Lyle Scout Reservation patches are available at the Kenosha and Milwaukee Scout Service Centers.
 The price for the two-patch set will be $10.00 with a limit of no more than three sets per person.
 The sale of these patches will benefit the Scout Heritage Museum.
 Museum Tours The Scout Heritage Museum is managed and staffed by a group of dedicated volunteers who can provide you and your unit with a guided tour, as well as answer your questions if you just want to stop in for a few minutes during your visit to the Milwaukee Scout Service Center or the National Scout Shop.
 Posted museum hours are Friday's from 1 p.m. - 4:00 p.m. and on Saturday's from 10:00 a.m. - 2:00 p.m.
 The museum is closed on Saturday's from June through August.
-Since volunteers staff the museum it is best to call ahead.
+Since volunteers staff the museum, it is best to call ahead.
 Please contact Marianne Mikush Monday-Friday between 9:00 a.m. and 4:30 p.m. at (414) 443-2870 or by clicking here.
 Tours are free.
-Advancements Available By visiting the Museum and speaking to one of our staff the following can be earned: Cub Scout Advancements Tigers: Tigers: Sky is the Limit - Find out about 2 astronauts who were Scouts
+Advancements Available By visiting the Museum and speaking to one of our staff, the following can be earned: Cub Scout Advancements Tigers: Tigers: Sky is the Limit - Find out about 2 astronauts who were Scouts

 - James Lovell display